 Examples of Cause Marketing

 For instance, General Mills, Yoplait’s parent, cooperated with Susan G. Komen’s Race for the Cure series and donated 10 cents to the campaign based on consumers of its yogurt cups sending in a pink lid.
 This cooperation between a for-profit and a non-profit organization that lasted more than 15 years provided more than $50 million to the Cure campaign (Hessekiel, 2017).
 Another example is the Campbell’s Labels for Education Campaign which ran for more than 42 years and contributed more than $110 million in school supplies every time a consumer sent in the special LFE codes on the labels (Hessekiel, 2017).
-TOMS shoes provides another cause marketing example that has implemented the ‘one-for-one’ campaign, donating a pair of shoes once a pair of TOMS shoes is purchased by a customer.
+TOMS shoes provide another cause marketing example that has implemented the ‘one-for-one’ campaign, donating a pair of shoes once a pair of TOMS shoes is purchased by a customer.

 Why Is Cause Marketing Effective?